 1. Pulp Fiction (1994)

-Not only is Pulp Fiction my favourite Tarantino soundtrack, it’s one of my all time favourite movie soundtracks.
-And I guess I’m not alone as Pulp Fiction has been Quentin’s most successful, talked about and complimented soundtrack of all.
+Not only is Pulp Fiction my favourite Tarantino soundtrack, it’s one of my all time favourite movie soundtracks as well.
+And I guess I’m not alone as Pulp Fiction has been Quentin’s most successful, talked about and complimented OST of all.
 Most of the album is pop music, with some rock and roll and American surf music and fantastic dialogue extracts.
 It’s a classic CD, a true masterpiece and one I have never, ever tired of.

 My favourite track – Surf Rider by The Lively Ones